martin-he543/notes/README.md

 ### Here you can find a compilation series of notes encompassing my entire education.
+Enjoy!

 #### GCSEs
 Contents